microsoft/azuredevopslabs/labs/vsts/continuousintegration/readme.md

 ASP.NET Core is a lean and composable framework for building web and cloud applications.
 Here we'll show you how to automatically build the **HealthClinic ASP.NET Core** application.

+If you have provisioned your project using the demo generator, you will notice the build definition already existing in your project
+You can create a new one or use the existing build def and just follow the labs without adding or modifying the tasks to understand how a build pipeline is created in VSTS.

 ### Task1 : Creating New Build Definition

 1. From your VSTS account overview page, select your team project.